kijowski/Nadapa/README.md

 * [License](#license)

 ## Synopsis
+Nadapa is a small utility library that can be used for extracting DateTime objects from natural language text.

+It is written in F# with the use of [FParsec](http://www.quanttec.com/fparsec/) parser combinator library.
 ## Installation
 To install Nadapa using Nuget, run the following command in the Package Manager Console:
 ```